 Summary : Discover numerous species of penguins and seals, watch for whales, and visit remote Antarctic islands on an expedition with amazing icescapes and fantastic guides.
 Sail through the spectacular Beagle and Lemaire Channels.
 Enjoy impressive landscapes composed of high mountains and huge glaciers!
-Navigate by zodiac among ice floes and set foot on the Antarctic continent on this trip of a lifetime.
+Navigate by Zodiac among ice floes and set foot on the Antarctic continent on this trip of a lifetime.
+Polar diving option available.

 Embark the vessel in the afternoon and sail through the scenic Beagle Channel.